rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/balances/

-   Doing a GET on the balances endpoint will query all balances across all locations for the user.
+   Doing a GET on the balances endpoint will query all balances/debt across all locations for the user.
 That is exchanges, blockchains and all manually tracked balances.
 And it will return an overview of all queried balances.
+This also includes any debt/liabilities.

    **Example Request**: